rubyonracetracks/rails-neutrino-docu/docs/chapter02.md

 cd rails_neutrino_5
 sh short.sh
 ```
-* The process of generating a new Rails app will begin.
+* Enter your Git username and name when asked.
+Once you are finished, the process of generating a new Rails app will begin.
 Your new app will be ready in a few minutes.
 * This short version of the Rails Neutrino script skips the process of running the Annotate gem at each step.
 Saving time is handy when developing or maintaining Rails Neutrino.

 ## Follow Up